 There are different ways to soothe the pain, however, popping the acne is not one.
 Instead, try the following;

-• 10-15 minutes of warm press three times daily may help reduce the pain and draw out the pus.
+- 10-15 minutes of warm press thrice daily may help reduce the pain and draw out the pus.

-Note, during the cold and warm press, use only a clean towel.
-A clean towel to prevent infecting the skin with dirt and bacteria.
-And a soft cloth will avoid irritation of the skin which could worsen the acne.
+Note: During the cold and warm press, use only a clean towel.
+A clean towel prevents the skin from infecting with dirt and bacteria.
+A soft cloth will avoid irritation of the skin, which could worsen the acne.

 Treatment Options for Period Acne.